 I think you will go a long way to find anything better than a kid-made Christmas card, so I am delighted to be sharing with you a month’s worth of fantastic Christmas cards all made by children, along with full instructions for making them with your own children.
 These DIY Christmas card ideas are perfect for doing with a group of children especially KS! and preschoolers.
 Although there is something for kids of all ages here.

 One of my favorite things about the festive season is trimming the tree.
 I love going through all of the ornaments and decorations, especially the homemade homes and hanging them as I reminisce about when we made them.
 This adorable white clay christmas fingerprint ornament is a take on our valentine fingerprint heart ornaments.

-There are some amazing colouring pages and books for adults at the moment and as it is the festive season, I am all about Christmas.
+There are some amazing colouring pages and books for adults and older children at the moment and as it is the festive season, I am all about Christmas.
 I have already shared with you five exclusive festive colouring pages.
-But there are so many more out there, so I have gathered together a roundup of free christmas colouring pages for adults and teens.
+But there are so many more out there, so I have gathered together a roundup of free Christmas colouring pages (or Christmas coloring pages for my friends across the pond( for adults and teens.

 There is nothing better than receiving a homemade christmas card, even more so in today’s technological times.
 My boys run to the door at Christmas time to collect the cards and they get so much joy in opening them.
 So we love making our own cards and we hope that this years kid made fingerprint wreath Christmas card brings joy to others.

 Cooking with children need not be difficult.
 Sometimes you need a simple recipe that you can return to again and again and this super gingerbread recipe from Flora is perfect for kids, especially as there is no melting of butter or heat involved and it makes perfect Gingerbread Christmas Tree Cookies.